lbl-srg/obc/specification/source/example.rst

 energy modeller and the control provider.

-:numref:`fig_TRoom_base` to :numref:`fig_normalized_flow_g36`
+:numref:`fig_TRoom_base` to :numref:`fig_TRoom_g36`
-compare time trajectories of various quantities for a period in winter, spring and summer.
+compare time trajectories of the room air temperatures for a period in winter, spring and summer.
+These periods will also be used in other plots below.
 The horizontal axis is the day of the year.

+The figures show that the room air temperatures are controlled within the setpoints for both cases.
+Small set point violations have been observed due to the dynamic nature of the control sequence and the controlled process.

 .. _fig_TRoom_base: